jorge0136/SICP-exercises/README.md

 ### Week 9

-* Lecture [2a](https://www.youtube.com/watch?v=eJeMOEiHv8c).
+* Lecture: [2a](https://www.youtube.com/watch?v=eJeMOEiHv8c).
 The relavent parts, no need to watch the entire lecture.
 * Reading: 1.3 -1.3.1
-* Problems 1.29 - 1.30
+* Problems: 1.29 - 1.30